 Sugar carbohydrates provide 100 percent of the calories in wine.

 Wine contains no fiber to subtract from the total carbohydrate value.

 Some varieties of red muscadine wine may contain a trace amount of protein, with a value under 1 g for a single 3.5 ounce serving.

-Wine drinkers have a 34% lower mortality rate than those who drink spirits (like vodka
+Wine drinkers have a 34% lower mortality rate than those who drink spirits (like vodka) or beer.

 MODERATE wine drinkers have a 30% lower risk of developing Type-2 diabetes than do non-drinkers.